-• A once of increase of 6.7 % to obtain an improved gross profit margin,
+• A once of increase of 6.7 % to obtain an improved gross profit margin, precautionary measures to secure sustainable potable water for the future.

 - Provision for a .5% economic growth, - A 10% annual increase at least over the next 10 years.